pip-services/pip-services-docs/content/en/python/commons/convert/double_converter.md

 ### Static methods

 #### to_double
-Converts value into doubles or returns 0 when conversion is not possible.
+Converts a value into a double or returns 0 when the conversion is not possible.
 See [to_double_with_default](#to_double_with_default)

 > `static` to_double(value: Any): float